Open topic with navigation

 See the section dedicated to requestable attributes in this element.

 Use the Extension element to submit triggers.
 With the exception of certain characters, the syntax for trigger creation is the same for non-XML trigger submission.
-See About object triggers for detailed information on triggers.
+See 19.0 Triggers for detailed information on triggers.
 The ampersand (&) and less than sign (<) characters must be replaced for the XML to be valid.
 The following example shows how the Extension element is used to submit multiple triggers (separated by a semi-colon).
 Note that ampersand characters are replaced with & in the example:

 The following describes the tags that can be found in the Requested sub-element of the job element in a job submission request.